cwshugg/dimrod/docs/services/grocer.md

 ### Recipe-Resolver

-`resolve_recipes()` scans the list for items whose title contains the `recipe` magic string, resolves each to a concrete recipe by calling the Chef service (`/recipes/list_all`, `/recipes/resolve`, `/recipes/get_by_id`), then expands the recipe into one grocery item per ingredient.
+`resolve_recipes()` scans the list for items whose title contains the `recipe` magic string, resolves each to a concrete recipe by calling the Chef service (`/recipes/resolve`, `/recipes/get_by_id`), then expands the recipe into one grocery item per ingredient.
 Ingredient quantities are scaled by the resolved serving multiplier, and the original recipe-reference task is deleted.

+To prevent the same recipe reference from being expanded twice when two passes overlap (the periodic resolver thread plus an on-demand `/groceries resolve`/`process`), each eligible recipe task is **atomically claimed** under the write lock before the slow Chef work runs: its description is tagged with the `dimrod::recipe_resolution_underway` magic string.
+Because the "is it already claimed?" check and the marker write both happen while the write lock is held, a concurrent pass sees the marker and skips the task.
+The original task is deleted only after **all** of its ingredient items are added successfully; if any add fails, the original is left in place and un-claimed (the underway marker stripped) so it re-resolves next cycle without losing ingredients.
+Transient Chef failures likewise un-claim the task, so a recipe is never left permanently stuck "underway".

-If Chef cannot find a matching recipe, the task is left in place, re-titled with a `❓` marker, and tagged with the `dimrod::recipe_resolution_failure` magic string so it is not retried.
+If Chef cannot find a matching recipe, the task is left in place, re-titled with a `❓` marker, and tagged with the `dimrod::recipe_resolution_failure` magic string so it is not retried (the underway marker is removed at the same time).

 ### Deduplicator